Skip to main content

 The Innovative Mobility Program is designed to increase social equity and mobility while reducing the effects of climate change.
 The core objectives of the program are to:

-1. Improve historically underserved groups’ access to public and active transportation.
+1. Improve historically underserved communities’ access to public and active transportation.

 2. Reduce the number of drive-alone trips.